YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario08/3_ONTAP_parameters/README.md

 # SCENARIO 8: Consumption control: ONTAP parameters
 #########################################################################################

+An ONTAP admin can create various tenants (ie SVM) and apply parameters to control:
+- the number of FlexVol the SVM can host
+- the capacity the SVM can use

+The first parameter can be demonstrated and tested in this lab.
+However, the second feature is available with ONTAP 9.13, which would require a few uprades on this lab.

+## A. Control the number of FlexVols

 The amount of ONTAP volumes (Flexvols) you can have on a ONTAP cluster depends on several parameters:

 - version